zacanger/wmjs/config.md

 truthy, we should log stuff to a file.
 By default this could be something like `/tmp/wmjs-${DATE-TIMESTAMP}.log` (if `debugLog: 1`), but if debugLog is a string that seems to be a path, we should write there instead.

+Configs should be hot reloaded (shouldn't need to restart the WM to reload config).